STICKnoLOGIC/sutikero/README.md

 # Sutikero

-Yet another WhatsApp Sticker App for Android that is based on [WhatsApp/Sticker](https://github.com/WhatsApp/stickers) gitthub repo.
+Yet another WhatsApp Sticker App for Android that is based on [WhatsApp/Sticker](https://github.com/WhatsApp/stickers) github repo. and created using [SketchWare Pro](https://github.com/Sketchware-Pro/Sketchware-Pro)

 **TL:DR**
 This App(Sutikero) is not Affiliate of WhatsApp or its company